bkesterbyld/maroon-potato/src/pages/index.md

       - title: Cloud Migration
         title_align: left
         content: >
-          Clone the backend of your internal tools and on prem applications in days
+          Clone the backend of legacy on prem applications and internal tools in days
         content_align: left
         actions: []